iAbhishek91/learn-terraform/docs/q&a.md

 - "terraform apply" this ensures that real infra and state file are synchronized.

 Also mostly we have seen its better to upgrade one version at a time.
 So if you want to upgrade to 0.10 to 0.12 first migrate to 0.11 then to 0.12.

+## What is the use of .terraform.lock.hcl

+This is new feature in 0.14.

+This file is created while `tf init`.
+Is used to lock the version of provider plugin downloaded.
+Very similar to package-lock.yaml file.

+Lock file should be preserved.

+If we want to update the version which is used, either delete the lock file or give `tf init -upgrade` command.
+Note: upgrade will still validate the constraints and may then select a newer version for a provider and update its existing provider.

+Lock file also saves the checksum of the provider plugin, and will verify at least one of the checksums previously recorded in the lock file.
+If do not match it will throw error.

 ## What are way to lock the state file